 You’ll find a further breakdown of the topic lists into specific topics in the IRS Enrolled Agent Special Enrollment Examination Bulletin.
 By referring to this document, you can see what information the exam questions will ask you about and how much of that information you already know.

 To give you a sense of how difficult Part 2 of the Enrolled Agent exam is, you should check out the Enrolled Agent exam pass rates.
 Again, Part 2 dedicates itself entirely to business taxation.
-And even though business tax is a bit complex, the Part 2 pass rate has actually come up in the past few years.
-The pass rate has gone from 57% in 2015-2016 to 65% in 2017-2018 and up to 74% in 2020-2021.
+And even though business tax is a bit complex, the Part 2 pass rate actually increased last year.

-This rise in Part 2 pass rates could be due to an increase in materials and resources to help candidates study for the EA exam.
-The EA exam pass rates are definitely high when compared to the CPA Exam pass rates, CMA exam pass rates, and CIA exam pass rates.
+This rise in Part 2 pass rates could be due to increased materials and resources to help candidates study for the EA exam.
+The EA exam pass rates are high compared to the CPA Exam pass rates, CMA exam pass rates, and CIA exam pass rates.
 In fact, the average EA pass rate is a full 20% higher than the average CPA Exam pass rate.

 However, you can’t let the EA pass rates trick you into thinking that passing this exam will be a walk in the park.
-On the contrary, the EA exam features dozens of tricky questions about in-depth topics that you must answer in a limited amount of time.
+On the contrary, the EA exam features dozens of tricky questions about in-depth topics that you must answer in a limited time.
 Therefore, you can only pass with careful planning and committed preparation.

 Another key EA exam element with which you must be familiar is the structure.

-As the syllabus demonstrates, EA Exam Part 2 has 3 content areas and 14 topic lists.
-And within these content areas are the following coverage percentages and number of questions:
+As the syllabus demonstrates, EA Exam Part 2 has three content areas and 14 topic lists.
+And within these content areas are the following coverage percentages and the number of questions: